google/grr-doc/maintaining-and-tuning/monitoring.md

 # Monitoring
 This page outlines how to set up monitoring for the GRR components and for Fleetspeak.
-GRR and Fleetspeak keep tracks of many metrics which can be used to create charts about their performance, health, and workload.
+GRR and Fleetspeak keep track of many metrics which can be used to create charts about their performance, health, and workload.